Welcome to Bjärka-Säby Local Heritage Centre.

 with blue clay.

 was this done?
 Because that in the hay loft above the cattle house was a

-big wooden basin, and the spring is seated about 10 metres above it, why
+big wooden basin, and the spring is situated about 10 metres above it,

 the basin could be filled by self pressure.
-The water-level is adjusted
+The water

 handmade.
 It’s a masterpiece of building construction, which